 The Eclectic Approach: Reducing Discomfort During Neurodynamic Testing

 I must confess, I’m what you would call a “nerve-head.”
-I took a combo course of Explain Pain and The Sensitive Nervous System over a decade ago, and have loved assessing and treating neurodynamic dysfunction ever since.
-Like many modern manual therapy clinicians, as my approach evolved, I began to change the way I thought about my current assessments and treatments.
+My interest in neurodynamic testing began over a decade ago when I took a combo course of Explain Pain and The Sensitive Nervous System.
+Since then, I have been passionate about assessing and treating neurodynamic dysfunction.
+Like many modern manual therapy clinicians, as my approach evolved, I began to rethink my assessments and treatments, especially regarding the discomfort often associated with neurodynamic testing.

-Prior to this paradigm shift, I normally used neurodynamic tensioners more than sliders.
-Even though my patients were experiencing “lightning shock” sensations down their arm, the discomfort seemed justifiable as long as they felt and moved better in the long run.
-Since The Eclectic Approach uses modern pain science as its basis, I instruct that all tests, movements, and positions are essentially inputs to the central nervous system (CNS).
+Before my paradigm shift, I frequently used neurodynamic tensioners more than sliders.
+Even though my patients were experiencing “lightning shock” sensations down their arms, I considered the discomfort justifiable as long as they felt and moved better in the long run.
+However, The Eclectic Approach, which uses modern pain science as its foundation, suggests that all tests, movements, and positions, including neurodynamic testing, are inputs to the central nervous system (CNS).

 In doing its job, the CNS can make one of two decisions: